 Simply put, electric toothbrushes do a much better job at cleaning teeth compared to manual brushing – proven by countless clinical studies.
 The results of which is removal and prevention of stained teeth, and a whiter, healthier smile.

 2. Improved Gum Health

-More effective cleaning around the gumline – removes more plaque, food particles and reduces gingivitis.
+More effective cleaning around the gum line – removes more plaque, food particles and reduces gingivitis.
 If plaque is not efficiently removed from gums, it can cause inflammation and irritation.
 This condition can lead to a gap forming between the teeth and gums, which could then lead to gum disease.

 3. Reduced Tooth Decay

 The main cause of tooth decay is the buildup of plaque bacteria.
-These bacteria produce acids that corouds tooth enamel, eventually penetrating to the softer inner part of the tooth where a cavity can develope.
+These bacteria produce acids that corouds tooth enamel, eventually penetrating to the softer inner part of the tooth where a cavity can develop.
 Some electric powered toothbrushes are proven to remove twice as much plaque compared to manual brushing, massively reducing the chance of tooth decay.

 …and of course – a fresher breath and more attractive smile!